American Options with Last Exit Times: A Free-Boundary Approach: The Optimal Stopping Problem

 (iv) The continuation set $\mathcal{C}$ is up-connected. \end{Proposition} \begin{proof} Assertions (i) and (ii) are immediate from Proposition \ref{TMOVMGL}, from which, (iii) and (iv) follow. \end{proof}

-\begin{rem} Once again, because the gain function is not smooth in the stopping set $\mathcal{D}$ at level $L$, the presence of the local-time term in the pricing formula should not come to us as a surprise; above all, the twist comes when the optimal stopping boundary is crossing or remaining for some time at $L$ (consider the situation for $B(t)<L<K$ and $x^*(t)=L$ for all $t\in[0, t_*]$, then $\{ (t, x) \in [0, T]\times[0, L] \}\subset \mathcal{D}$), the \textit{smooth-fit} condition fails to hold.
+\begin{rem} Once again, because the gain function is not smooth in the stopping set $\mathcal{D}$ at level $L$, the presence of the local-time term in the pricing formula should not come to us as a surprise; above all, the twist comes when the optimal stopping boundary icrosses or remains for some time at $L$ (consider the situation for $B(t)<L<K$ and $x^*(t)=L$ for all $t\in[0, t_*]$, then $\{ (t, x) \in [0, T]\times[0, L] \}\subset \mathcal{D}$), the \textit{smooth-fit} condition fails to hold.
 See \cite[Page 19]{DetempleandKitapbayev2018} for similar treatment of such problem. \end{rem}

 \begin{rem} The minimal conditions under which the \textit{smooth-fit} condition can hold in greater generality are the \textit{regularity} of the diffusion process $X$ and the \textit{differentiability} of the gain function $G$.
 For further contribution and examples, we refer to \cite[Page 155]{PeskirandShiryaev}. \end{rem}